-Las Vegas is famous for its gambling, night life, and unique hotels.
+Las Vegas is famous for its gambling, nightlife, and unique hotels.
 One thing people don’t always think about when planning their trip though is deciding where to eat!
-While Las Vegas is famous for the Casinos, there are multiple world renowned chefs that have AMAZING restaurants right in the heart of the Strip.
+While Las Vegas is famous for its Casinos, there are multiple world-renowned chefs that have AMAZING restaurants right in the heart of the Strip.
 When planning a trip to Las Vegas, all of the bright lights and options can become quickly overwhelming.
-This guide will help you navigate the stress and choose from the best places to eat in Las Vegas.
+This guide will help you navigate the stress and choose the best places to eat in Las Vegas.

 Rao’s Italian Restaurant

 Right on the Las Vegas strip, located between the Temple Pool and the Casino of Caesar’s Palace is Rao’s Italian Restaurant.
 Originally established in New York City in 1896 this family-owned restaurant now boasts locations in both Las Vegas, Nevada, and Los Angeles, California.
 Perfectly emulating its original locale, this restaurant has the feel of a rat pack era underground Italian eatery but is situated ideally within The Forum Shops for easy shopping access.

 Here my mom and I shared delicious ravioli purses.
 My mouth is watering just reminiscing.
 Italian restaurants are all about making you feel like family and Rao’s is no different.
 There are no excuses for not stopping at the delightful Rao’s Italian Restaurant the next time you are in Las Vegas.
 It’s nice when you can find comparable restaurants when traveling, especially ones that are also food allergy-friendly (for those who have dietary restrictions like me) like some of these gluten-free Montreal restaurants.

 Contributed by Rachel of The RX For Travel